MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 ## DESCRIPTION
 Use the Remove-VivaModuleFeaturePolicy cmdlet to delete an access policy for a feature in a Viva module.

-You need to use the Connect-ExchangeOnline cmdlet to authenticate with Viva Feature Access Management Service.
+You need to use the Connect-ExchangeOnline cmdlet to authenticate.

 This cmdlet requires the .NET Framework 4.7.2 or later.